-Transversal skills have different definitions in the STCW Convention and the EU9, also see pages 77 & 78 of the Current Skills report.
-From the Current Skills survey, it is apparent that almost all transversal skills as defined by the EU are missing, and the current level is below industry requirements.
+Transversal skills have different definitions in the STCW Convention and the EU (see pages 77 & 78 of the Current Skills report).
+The Current Skills survey shows that almost all transversal skills defined by the EU are missing, and the current level is below industry requirements.
 This is confirmed through the Future Skills study, which especially points to the need for future maritime professionals to have the skills to move from one value chain to another.